andrewjjeon/andrewjjeon.github.io/_pages/travel.md

 </div>

 Urbana-Champaign is a classic midwest college town, much of the towns populace and activities revolve around the University of Illinois (UIUC).
-UIUC draws a significant amount of international students as well as engineering/technology students due to its strrong schools in those areas.
+UIUC draws a significant amount of international students as well as engineering/technology students due to its strong schools in those areas.
 UIUC is also a top party school, this could be because there's relatively little to do compared to large metropolitan areas.